Certifications / Cloud

 Both online and offline backups are a simple matter with AWS, whether backing up data on local servers, user workstations, or remote servers.
 To back up an EC2 server, the console contains a "Create Image" function that briefly stops your server, creates an AMI, and restarts the server.
 Depending on the size of the server, this process can take less than a minute.

-Backups of other servers or workstations can be performed in either an online fashion using S3, or using a more cost-effective offline-styled system called Glacier.
+Backups of other servers or workstations can be performed either online using S3 or in a more cost-effective offline-style system called Glacier.
 Glacier is a low-cost data backup system with a slow retrieval rate.
 This is the best backup option for data that will likely not need to be accessed except in case of emergency.
 A glacier client can be installed on just about any system, allowing you to specify what folders/files to archive and set a schedule.

 Replace Virtual Machines with AWS LightSail